 A student will have their funding terminated if they are not fulfilling their responsibilities.
 This will include unsatisfactory academic performance, unexcused absences from classes, misuse of financial support, or dropping out of the program of studies.
+In addition to this, the student may also be required to repay all or a portion of the funding provided to them in the academic year in question.

-All students will be notified 30 days in advance of any termination or changes to their funding.
+Students will be notified in writing as soon as possible of any termination or changes to their funding.